unhindered-ec/unhindered-ec/Planning.md

 in the construction of a `Generation` type may essentially resolve this issue, or at least suggests a way to approach it.

-### Supported weighted parent selection

-We should extend `PopulationSelector` to a `WeightedParentSelector` that is essentially a wrapper around `rand::distributions::WeightedChoice` so we can provide weights on the different selectors.

 ### Move `scorer` inside `Generation`?

 Should the `scorer` be inside the generation so we don't have to